 Learning English is one of the most critical needs of refugees who resettle in the U.S. However, it is important that refugees not only learn English in the classroom, but that they have the opportunity to practice and learn through daily conversation.
 These skills are incredibly valuable and affect so many facets of a refugee's life.
 Improved English language skills can contribute to better employment, enhanced self-advocacy around health needs, and increased confidence overall as refugees rebuild their lives in their new home country.

 Volunteers are invited to help refugees develop conversation skills through New Neighbor Conversations.
 The New Neighbor Conversations program connects refugees with native English speakers to improve refugees' conversational English and to build relationships in the process.
-Volunteers commit to a four month tutoring relationship with a refugee.
+Volunteers commit to a three month tutoring relationship with a refugee living in Chicago or DuPage County.
 Students and tutors meet once a week in the comfort of the student's home at a mutually agreed upon time.

 Exodus World Service ensures that volunteers are: